ab25cq/comelang/README.md

 # Histories

 ```
+3.0.0 Method generics is complete.
+Type infference is enabled.
 2.2.2 struct initializer.
 2.2.0 [1,2,3].map<string> { return it.to_string(); }.each { puts(it); } <=> [1,2,3].map { it.to_string() }.each { puts(it); }
 2.1.0 [1,2,3].map2<string> { return it.to_string(); }.each { puts(it); } <=> [1,2,3].map2<string> { it.to_string() }.each { puts(it); }